petterthowsen/Zen/README.md

   - Core.Time: Provides time-related functions
 - New builtin modules can be easily added by implementing IBuiltinsProvider

-## BUGS
-- When calling async functions without 'await', exceptions thrown inside the async function are not handled.

 ## TODO
 - [x] Typing
 - - [] Nullable types